How Many Grams Are In A Liter

 4. Gases:

 Gases are even more challenging.
-Their density varies significantly with temperature and pressure.
+Also, their density varies significantly with temperature and pressure.
 We need to consider these factors using the ideal gas law or more complex equations of state to accurately determine the mass of a gas in a given volume.
 The density of gases is usually expressed in g/L under specified conditions (e.g., standard temperature and pressure or STP).

 Practical Applications and Real-World Examples